spences10/blog.scottspence.me/posts/2018/2018-11-30-job-hunt-dev-project/index.md

 main thing you need to get out there if you're looking for a job, your CV.

-Making a CV, I went to the effort to make a basic site using my favourite tech stack **[teh JAMStack behbeh!]** I used the [JSONresume] tool to detail all the roles I had held then used the JSONresume as a guide for how I should make the individual components for the CV.
+Making a [CV], I went to the effort to make a basic site using my favourite tech stack **[teh JAMStack behbeh!]** I used the [JSONresume] tool to detail all the roles I had held then used the JSONresume as a guide for how I should make the individual components for the [CV].

 If you want to get started with your own JSON Resume you can run the npm command `npx resume-cli init` to kick-start your own.